Crisis pregnancy center: Confusion with government-supported centers in Ireland

-Post-2016 attacks and vandalism against CPCs
+Attacks and vandalism against CPCs

 Some CPCs have been damaged or destroyed in several types of incidents, with some directly attributed to criminal action and others spurring further investigation.
-A suspected arson attack in 2016 against a CPC in Albuquerque, New Mexico, led to an FBI investigation; among the possibilities the FBI was investigating that the fire was a hate crime.
 On 1 February 2019, a CPC in Culpeper, Virginia, was vandalized with spray painted phrases that included "'fake,' 'you hate women,' and other vulgarities", spurring a police investigation.
 An arson attack against a Peoria, Illinois, CPC on 3 May 2021 caused $250,000 in damages.
 This attack came shortly after the declassification of a Department of Homeland Security document that categorized both anti-abortion and pro-abortion rights "extremists" as "domestic violent extremist groups".

 Dobbs-related incidents

 In the month following the May 2022 publication of a leaked draft opinion in the Dobbs v.
 Jackson Women's Health Organization U.S. Supreme Court case, several instances of violence against crisis pregnancy centers were reported by the Department of Homeland Security.
 The DHS issued a memo following the ruling's official release in June that cited these incidents as the basis for warning of potential violence extending "for weeks" following the overturn of Roe v.
 Wade while simultaneously affirming that "freedom of speech and right to peacefully protest are fundamental Constitutional rights."
 On 25 June, several days following the ruling's release, a fire at a Longmont, Colorado, Christian pregnancy center caused "fire and heavy smoke damage" with no injuries.
-Graffiti at the scene read "If abortions aren’t safe, neither are you."
+Graffiti at the scene read "If abortions aren't safe, neither are you."
 The fire has been investigated with FBI assistance as an arson attack.
 Employees of the center accused "pro-abortion" militant organization Jane's Revenge of starting the fire.

 Additional suspected incidents of arson against crisis pregnancy centers and anti-abortion groups had been reported before the ruling was announced.
 In May, Jane's Revenge had claimed responsibility for an arson attack against a Madison, Wisconsin, "Judeo-Christian" anti-abortion office.
-Following the Madison attack, two firefighters were injured responding to a suspected arson attack at an Buffalo, New York-area Christian pregnancy center in early June.
+Following the Madison attack, two firefighters were injured responding to a suspected arson attack at a Buffalo, New York-area Christian pregnancy center in early June.
 A few days later, the ATF and Oregon authorities investigated a fire "suspicious in nature" that damaged a Christian pregnancy center in Gresham on 10 June. "'Thousands' of dollars" of damage to a Southfield, Michigan, CPC on 16 September was attributed to Jane's Revenge.
 Catholic News Agency reported that there were 82 total instances of abortion-rights-related vandalism, theft, and arson between early May and 22 July 2022.
 Of these, 50 were against pregnancy centers.
 In January 2023, the FBI announced they were offering a $25,000 reward for providing "information leading to the identification, arrest, and conviction of the suspect(s)" in the attacks, while a CPC operator announced it would hire private investigators.